andreyvi9/LeagueAutoAccept/README.md

-# Automatic queue accepter for League of Legends
+# Automatic queue accepter for League of Legends with message notification of queue

+Fork of existing AutoAcceptor

 Ever wanted to go pee or grab something but you're already 10 minutes into the queue?
 LeagueAutoAccept is a C# console app made using the LCU API to automatically accept queue and more!

 ## Screenshot